Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 • Anticipated assets, such as inheritance (family home, family business or partnership, trusts), employment-based stock options.

-• Debts, including student loans, mortgages, credit card debt.
+• Debts, including student loans, mortgages, and credit card debt.

 • Obligations from prior marriage (such as child support or alimony).